espruino/EspruinoDocs/modules/ATSMS.md

 Software
 --------

-The software's pretty eay.
+The software's pretty easy.
 All you need to remember is to call all the initialisation code from `onInit` if you're wanting to initialise the modem at power on - and be aware that the modem may take a few seconds to boot.